marcocesarato/php-conventional-changelog/README.md

-        --from-tag        str         Get commits from specified tag --ver             str         Specify the next release version code (semver) --history         bool        Generate the entire history of changes of all releases --no-verify       bool        Bypasses the pre-commit and commit-msg hooks --no-tag          bool        Disable release auto tagging when commit enabled
+        --from-tag        str         Get commits from specified tag --ver             str         Specify the next release version code (semver) --history         bool        Generate the entire history of changes of all releases --no-verify       bool        Skip the pre-commit and commit-msg hooks --no-tag          bool        Disable release auto tagging when commit enabled
 ```